mathsgod/light-graphql/README.md

 composer require light/graphql
 ```

-## Usage

-The entry point for the application is `index.php`.
-It initializes the GraphQL server and executes queries.

 ### Key Components

 - **Schema Factory**: The schema is dynamically created using the `SchemaFactory` provided by the `Light\GraphQL\Server`.
 It allows adding namespaces for controllers.